 - Other entities when designated in writing by the State Purchasing Agent.

 October 1st – December 31st

-The Administration Fee is based on full calendar quarters (Payment Periods) and must be received by OSD on or before 45 days after the last day of the Payment Period (as specified below) or a contractor will be considered in breach of contract:
+The Administration Fee is based on full calendar quarters (Payment Periods) and must be received by OSD on or before 45 days after the last day of the Payment Period (as specified above).
+Contractors who fail to meet the due dates will be considered to be in breach of contract.

 What if I never received payments for that quarter do I still have to report something?

 Contractors are required to submit one Statewide Contract Administration Fee Report for each Statewide Contract for each Payment Period, even if no payment is due for the Payment Period.
 The reporting requirement for $0/non-payment reports must be submitted through the Secure Payment Portal to comply with the contractual reporting requirement.